ExusBurn/MLStuff/IrisClassification/report.md

 - Evaluated model using accuracy and confusion matrix

 ## 5. Results
-- Test Accuracy (both models): 100%
+- Test Accuracy (ball models): 100%
 - Confusion matrix confirmed zero misclassifications
 - EDA showed that features are linearly separable for the chosen classes

 ## 6. Conclusion
-In this project, we explored the classic Iris flower classification problem using two machine learning models:
+In this project, we explored the classic Iris flower classification problem using three machine learning models:

 - Logistic Regression: A linear model that successfully learned class boundaries and achieved 100% accuracy on our test set.
 - Gaussian Naive Bayes: A probabilistic classifier that assumes a normal distribution for each feature; it also achieved 100% accuracy in this case.
+- Support Vector Machine With Linear & Gaussian Kernels: A model capable of classification in higher dimensions

 ### Key Takeaways